Ashleigh Thompson

 Thesis project

-A comparative look at the translation of the global 2030 Agenda into local water
+A comparative look at the translation of the global 2030 Agenda into local water-

 Sehring (IHE Delft Institute for Water Education)

 This study aims to understand how subnational governments, as international development actors, translate global agendas into local water projects.
-More specifically, how do the actors in two countries renowned for their expertise in water, like France and the Netherlands, operationalise SDG 6 (clean water and sanitation) through the vehicle of decentralised development cooperation?
+More specifically, how do the actors in two countries renowned for their expertise in water, like France and the Netherlands, operationalize SDG 6 (clean water and sanitation) through the vehicle of decentralized development cooperation?
 What mechanisms of policy translation and multilevel governance are at play in their efforts?
 To what extent do the projects implemented on the ground uphold or respect the declarations signed in international forums?

 Key words: development cooperation / water policy / comparative studies / policy translation / multilevel governance